 [LUM#20] The Metaverse in Motion

 This is a major research challenge at a time when virtual reality is on the rise and the metaverse—defined as a hybrid world that can transcend the real world, particularly through augmented reality—is garnering increasing attention.
-How can we identify these motor signatures of intention within digital environments?
+How can we identify these motor signatures of intention in digital environments?
 This is one of the key challenges addressed by the European research program ShareSpace, in which the EuroMov laboratory is participating.

 Avatar